SomeWeekendReading/someweekendreading.github.io/_posts/2021-12-14-veni-veni-paxlovid.md

 5. __Vaccinated vs unvaccinated:__ In vaccinated subjects, it was less good at reducing symptoms, but still reduced hospitalization by 70%.
-Now there are more vaccinated these days, so 70% of a larger number, as Zvi pointed out, might mean more than the percentage reveals.
+Now there are more vaccinated these days, so 70% of a larger number, as Zvi pointed out, might mean more than the percentage reveals, though the vaccinated are at lower risk overall.
 There will be animated discussion on this, both by the FDA wondering for whom it should be described, as well as nimrods who think it means they can shirk vaccination.
 Though if the safety profile is good, an unrestrictive prescription profile would make sense.
 6. __Variants:__ In the trial it worked against several variants (quantitative data pending), and lab tests indicated efficacy against Omicron (inhibits the same viral protease essential to viral reproduction).